NBISweden/synteny_plots_with_jcvi/README.md

 `conda deactivate`

-### REFORMAT THE FASTA FILES TOO
+### You need to reformat the FASTA files too
-Now using JCVI so the cds file is correctly loaded later on.
+Now using [JCVI](https://github.com/tanghaibao/jcvi/) so the cds file is correctly loaded later on.

 `conda activate jcvi`
 ```